-The following summary is not intended to be a definitive explanation of the law, but rather an overview of state and federal laws regarding the possession, manufacture, and distribution of illicit drugs.
+The following summary is not intended to be a definitive explanation of the law, but rather an overview of state and federal laws regarding the possession, use, and distribution of alcohol, and the manufacture, and distribution of illicit drugs.
 It is intended only to be generally representative of these laws.
-More information about Texas laws pertaining to drugs can be found here.